ramongsilva/Information-extraction-from-pubmed-abstracts-sentences-about-polyphenols-anticancer-activity/README.md

 <h1>Information extraction from pubmed abstracts sentences about polyphenols anticancer activity</h1>

 <p>This repository contains all files used in the task of information extraction in pubmed abstracts sentences about the anti-cancer activity of polyphenols, using the R language.
-The files are organized in the tasks of: NER (Named entity recognition) and AR (Association recognition).</p>
+The files are organized in the tasks of: NER (Named entity recognition), AR (Association recognition) and Results.</p>

 <h2>NER (Named entity recognition)</h2>
 <ul>